 - 1. Why are we concerned about the impact of external tribunal review, whether on an individual level or on administration more generally? - 2.
-What do we mean by "impact", and how might we measure it? - 3.
-What do we know about how agencies respond to tribunal review decisions?

-\ Senior Lecturer, Faculty of Law, University of New South Wales; current part-time Judicial Member, NSW Administrative Decisions Tribunal, former part-time member of the Social Security Appeals Tribunal, the Migration Review Tribunal, and the NSW Guardianship Tribunal.
-While my interest in this topic is informed by my experience as a tribunal member, the views expressed are my own and do not necessarily reflect those of any of those tribunals.
+What do we mean by 'impact' and how might we measure it? - 3.
+What do we know about how agencies respond to tribunal review decisions? - \ Senior Lecturer, Faculty of Law, University of New South Wales; current part-time Judicial Member, NSW Administrative Decisions Tribunal, former part-time member of the Social Security Appeals Tribunal, the Migration Review Tribunal, and the NSW Guardianship Tribunal.
+While my interest in this topic is informed by my experience as a tribunal member, the views expressed are my own and do not necessarily reflect those of any tribunal.
 My thanks to Kate Purcell for research assistance and to Mark Aronson for his suggestions.
+This paper was presented at the 2007 National Administrative Law Forum, Canberra.